Hybrid electric vehicle: Republic of Ireland

 In the Republic of Ireland, a discount of up to €1500 on VRT for hybrids, and up to €2500 for plugin hybrids was available until 31 December 2012.
 Previously there was a potential reduction of 50% of VRT applicable before July 2008, when VRT rates were based on engine size, rather than the emissions system.
 Some concerns were raised regarding the loss of VRT revenue due to the high number of expensive, luxury SUV hybrids imported, and also noting their large engine size, that in highway/extra-urban, and combined driving conditions may have negated much of the Hybrid engine arrangement emissions benefits (The Irish Times 11/11/2006).

 Sweden

 In Sweden there is an "Eco car" subsidy of SEK 10,000 (~ US$1,600) cash payout to private car owners.
 For fringe benefit cars there is a reduction of the benefit tax of 40% for EVs and HEVs and 20% for other "Eco cars".

 United Kingdom

 Drivers of HEVs in the United Kingdom benefit from the lowest band of vehicle excise duty (car tax), which is based on carbon dioxide emissions.
-In central London, these vehicles are also exempt from the £11.5 daily London congestion charge.
-Due to their low levels of regulated emissions, the greenest cars are eligible for 100% discount under the incentive system.
+In central London, these vehicles may be eligible for a discount on the daily London congestion charge.
+Due to their low levels of regulated emissions, the greenest cars are eligible for a discount under the incentive system.
 To be eligible the car had to be on the Power Shift Register.
-As of 2007, these included the cleanest LPG and natural gas cars and most hybrid-, battery- and fuel cell-electric vehicles.
+As of 2007, these included the cleanest LPG and natural gas cars and some hybrid-, battery- and fuel cell-electric vehicles.